 King’s Canyon National Park

-Day 5: Drive the King’s Canyon Scenic Byway
+Day 5: General Grant Tree and the King’s Canyon Scenic Byway

 The drive from Yosemite to Kings Canyon is about 2 hours and is equally as stunning as the parks themselves.
-Without stopping, the scenic byway (from Grant Cove to Copper Creek Trailhead) takes about an hour each way.
+The byway begins at the General Grant Tree in Grant Grove and ends at the Copper Creek Trailhead; without stopping, the scenic byway takes about an hour each way.
 How long you stay at each of the 25+ lookout points is the real deciding factor in how long this highly underrated detour will take.